 You might have already guessed what we’re getting at.
 Given the current market, it might make a lot of sense to develop your own solution for managing human resources in your company.

 Before we speak about rates, let’s first define what sort of work will be implemented.
 We’ll estimate a common scope of work: UI/UX design and web development.
 The costs for software development differ across the world, and every company set their own rates, which largely depend on two factors: location and the quality of work.
-We’ll take an industry average rate – $45 per developer hour – to give you an approximate understanding of the price for HR software development.
+We’ll take an industry average rate – $45 per developer hour – to give you an approximate understanding of the cost of HRIS software development.

 Since we’ve been talking about an app that can handle all your human resource management processes, let’s see what this solution might cost given all the features we’re about to list below.